 Every time a search is made on Google, Google Ads runs an auction for the available ad positions.

-Advertisers that are willing to pay more, have higher quality ads that are most likely to satisfy the user intent, they win the top positions.
+Advertisers that are willing to pay more, and have higher quality ads that are most likely to satisfy the user intent, win the top positions.

 Google shows 3-4 ads above the organic search results and 2-3 ads at the bottom.
 This means that there are only 7 ad spots on the first page but there are 20 advertisers.

 Which ads will show on these 7 available positions?

 This is where pay-per-click marketing comes into play.
 Similar to SEO, the Google Ads system takes into account a number of rules before deciding where each ad is to be shown.

 Some of the factors can be controlled by advertisers such as the price they are willing to pay per click, the quality of the ads, etc, some are decided during the auction and some are only known to Google.

 What you need to understand is that while Paid advertising is a great way to promote your website on Google, it’s not always as simple as setting up an account and running a campaign.

 There is an optimization process in place and if you don’t want to lose your money without any return, it is best to leave this task to professional marketers.